 So finds a new analysis published by Cleveland Clinic researchers in the Journal of Vascular Surgery (Epub 2021 Jun 26).
 The study is the first to examine the impact of APPs billing outside the global surgical package, i.e, a single payment for all care associated with a surgical procedure.

-“Specific and accurate documentation of patient care and diagnoses in the medical record are essential to demonstrate high-quality care and to determine appropriate reimbursement,” says the study’s corresponding author, Christopher J. Smolock, MD, Quality Improvement Officer for Cleveland Clinic’s Department of Vascular Surgery.
+“Specific and accurate documentation of patient care and diagnoses in the medical record are essential to demonstrate high-quality care and to determine appropriate reimbursement,” says study co-author Sean Lyden, MD, Chair of Vascular Surgery at Cleveland Clinic.

 “As surgeons,” he adds, “we cannot bill outside the global surgical package for inpatient care, but APPs can for preexisting conditions.
 Vascular surgery patients tend to have many serious comorbidities that exist prior to admission and these conditions need to be managed in the perioperative period, complicating surgical care.
 Functioning as independent practitioners, APPs provide complex medical management for these comorbidities and may bill for their services.”

-In 2016, Cleveland Clinic’s Heart, Vascular & Thoracic Institute undertook the initiative to ensure that E/M notes were thoroughly completed for all patients, and Dr. Smolock was charged with overseeing the project in the Department of Vascular Surgery.
+In 2016, Cleveland Clinic’s Heart, Vascular & Thoracic Institute undertook the initiative to ensure that E/M notes were thoroughly completed for all patients, including those in the Department of Vascular Surgery.

 Standardized documentation templates were developed with assistance from the institute’s coding and documentation specialists and made available in Cleveland Clinic’s electronic medical record.
 A daily progress note was created to increase the accuracy of documentation relative to Centers for Medicare & Medicaid Services (CMS) reimbursement guidelines.
 The note was designed to automatically populate key elements to be reviewed and amended by practitioners.